jerryscript-project/jerryscript/jerry-core/profiles/README.md

 Specify compile definitions in profile files to use when compiling the `jerry-core` target.

-The default profile is ``es5.1`` which disables the ES2015 features.
+The default profile is ``es.next`` which enables all of the currently implemented features.

 ### Using profiles with the build system